DOieGYuan/gone/README.md

 Integrate well-established methods to conduct genomic-centric metagenomics for researchers who are busy in wet experiments but have no time in learning bioinformatics.

 * This pipeline is easy to use with **only one** parameter, namely, the directory with paired-end fastq, required.
-* Single command ```source EasyGCMeta [myfolder]``` to finish all processes.
+* Single command ```source EasyGCMeta [myfolder]``` to finish all processes (raw data to publishable figures).
 Also, seperate modules or tools are available for specific functions.
 * All bioinformatic tools and parameters are refered to published papers and suitable for most of the situations.
 * Still flexible because all parameters cound be adjusted if you really know what you are doing.
-* More modules including phylogenetic analysis, taxonomic classification, function annotation and ploting are under development.
+* More plugins including phylogenetic analysis, taxonomic classification, function annotation and ploting are under development.
 * Hope to assist your (genomic-centric) metagenomic analysis from raw sequences to publishable figures.
 ## Workflow
 ## Installation